Best Android Proxies for 2026: Top Mobile-Friendly Providers

 - Bypassing restrictions becomes possible since your internet traffic is routed through servers with IP addresses in other countries.

-- Testing apps and websites often requires proxy servers because they allow simulating traffic from different IP addresses in various locations.
+- Testing apps and websites often require proxy servers because they allow simulating traffic from different IP addresses in various locations.

 - Improved performance comes from optimizing traffic, as a proxy server might be closer to the target server and have fewer restrictions.

-Proxies for Android devices are often compared to VPNs, since they are well-suited for everyday tasks and encrypt your traffic.
-A proxy server is a more lightweight solution to change your IP address that won’t require you to install any proxy apps.
+Proxies for Android devices are often compared to VPNs, as both are well-suited for everyday tasks like changing your IP address.
+Unlike a VPN, however, a standard proxy is a lighter solution that simply masks your IP address without always inherently encrypting your traffic.

 Types of Proxies That Work With Android